Academic Information & Procedures

 The School of Law is accredited by the American Bar Association and is a member of the Association of American Law Schools and the Association of the Religiously Affiliated Law Schools.

-In the College of Liberal Arts and Education, the Ph.D. program in Clinical Psychology is accredited by the American Psychological Association.
+In the College of Liberal Arts & Education, the Ph.D. program in Clinical Psychology is accredited by the American Psychological Association; the School Specialist program is accredited by the National Association of School Psychologists (NASP); and the Developmental Psychology bachelor degree program is recognized by the National Council on family Life (NCFR) as preparation to become a Certified Family Life Educator.
 The Michigan State Board of Education has authorized the College to recommend applicants for certificates to teach in the private and public schools of Michigan.
 The State Elementary and Secondary Certificate, Provisional and Professional, are issued by the State Board of Education, on the recommendation of the University.
 The Social Work program is accredited by the Council on Social Work Education.
 The Master of Arts programs in Community Counseling and School Counseling are accredited by the Council for Accreditation for Counseling and Related Education Program (CACREP).

 Memberships and Professional Organizations